thammarith/CV/README.md

 (2014) Finalist

 * Competed in team to solve challenging programming problems using time and memory-efficient algorithms under limited time through online, regional, national, and Asia regional contest.

+## Achievements

+### Microsoft Imagine Cup Thailand 2018

+(2018) National Finalist

+* Worked in team to develop a mobile application that predicted whether a spot on the body has possibility to become cancerous.

+### Microsoft Imagine Cup Thailand 2016

+(2016) 1st Place Winner in the World Citizenship Category

+* Developed a program called DB8 (Debate) to help students to speak in English with confidence through debates.